 Carrots can be a little tricky to cook.
 Their sizes are often different from one to the next, and the outside is usually finished before the inside becomes cooked through.
 These issues are eliminated when cooking carrots sous vide.

 The texture of each carrot will be consistent and delightfully perfect throughout.
 No more mushy carrots on the outside and undercooked on the inside.
-And unlike with boiling, the nutrients stay contained within the carrots.
+And unlike with boiling or steaming carrots, the nutrients stay contained within the veggie.

 Fresh thyme and carrots were meant for each other.
 Adding thyme to the bag while the carrots take their hot bath will infuse the wonderful flavor in the carrot that can be tasted in each bite.
 Feel free to experiment with adding other herbs or spices.

 This really is the easiest recipe.
 Put those tasty carrots in the bag with some butter, thyme, salt and pepper.
 Dunk them for about an hour, and... done!
 Cook them ahead of time, chill and store right in their bags in the refrigerator for up to 5 days, until you are ready to reheat and enjoy along with some sous vide ham.

 How Long to Sous Vide Carrots

 Sous vide the carrots for 45 minutes to 1 hour at 185° F / 85° C, depending on the size of the carrots.
 To test doneness, give them a bend; they're done when the largest carrot is flexible.
 They will not get mushy if left in a little long, but no need to overdo it.